rouskinlab/seismic-rna/docs/_sources/manuals/workflow.rst.txt

 align``, then they will already follow this convention.

+.. _wf_all:

-All steps with one command
+Run the entire workflow with one command
 ------------------------------------------------------------------------

 .. note::